anandbaburajan/ChunkedSet/README.md

 python app.py
 ```

-Use Postman or your any tool of your for API testing
+Use Postman or any tool of your choice for API testing

 Endpoints
 ------------